Cyrilla Mozenter: Education and work

 In addition to material concerns, Mozenter's practice concerns itself with the subject of language and literature, prominently with the work of Gertrude Stein.
 Elizabeth Finch writes that, like Stein, Mozenter joins her reader/viewers in a "pact of the imagination, that allowed some things to remain joyfully unexplained, elusive.
 The opposite of expectation turns out just right."
 The artist has used Stein's words directly in works on paper, but also as titles, notably of four exhibitions: Very well saint at The Drawing Center, (2000), Cuts and Occasions at Dieu Donné Papermill (2002), More saints seen at Aldrich Contemporary Art Museum (2005), warm snow at Adam Baumgold Gallery (2010), and warm snow: Sculpture in Two and Three Dimensions at Garrison Art Center (2014).
 The writer's presence is felt as an underlying inspiration in Mozenter's oeuvre.
 As critic Jonathan Goodman remarked in his Sculpture magazine review.

 The drawings, like the sculptures, feel like they are the visual equivalent of Gertrude Stein's words, which possess a lyrical acuity all their own.
 Mozenter's work shows us how Modernism may still be accessed in a postmodern world, for its forms build a relationship in which the art is supported by its references to other media.
 In that sense, the work is remarkably open and expressive, living as it does between the directness of its own statement and its connection to another work of art.

 Mozenter has been working with industrial wool felt since the late 1990s.
 Felt first appeared in small beige bits as collage elements in works on paper along with Band-Aids, wooden ice cream spoons, toothpicks, and popsicle sticks.
 In the catalog for Endpapers: Drawings 1890-1900 and 1990-2000 at the Neuberger Museum of Art, curator Judy Collischan wrote, "Her unusual materials...suggest the margins of life that are erratic, unpredictable and capricious occurring in spite of our continual attempts to maintain order."
 These works are made with double layers of handmade paper stitched together, in most cases, at the top edge.
 The implied interior space eventually grew in volume, becoming actual in the freestanding structures of the More saints seen work.
 As described by curator Jessica Hough:

-Cyrilla Mozenter's small-scale sculptures, made primarily from cream-colored felt, have an elegance and spirituality that belies their material fabrication.
-Felt—a textile of ancient origin used now in industry as well as children's crafts—along with discarded ice cream spoons, scavenged from urban sidewalks, speaks to the everyday; silk thread and carefully-placed pearls hint at the devotional quality with which the maker has imbued the objects.
+Cyrilla Mozenter's small-scale sculptures, made primarily from cream-colored felt, have material fabrication.
+Felt a textile of ancient origin used now in industry as well as children's crafts—along with discarded ice cream spoons, scavenged from urban sidewalks, speaks to the everyday; silk thread and carefully-placed pearls hint at the quality with which the maker has imbued the objects.